usbarmory/armory-drive/README.md

 The installer supports the following installation modes:

-* F-Secure signed releases: the installation of such firmware images causes F-Secure own secure boot public keys to be *permanently fused* on the target USB armory, fully converting the device to exclusive use with Armory Drive releases signed by F-Secure.
+* OEM signed releases: the installation of such firmware images causes OEM secure boot public keys to be *permanently fused* on the target USB armory, fully converting the device to exclusive use with Armory Drive releases signed by the USB armory project maintainers.

   These releases also enable [authenticated updates](https://github.com/usbarmory/armory-drive/wiki/Firmware-Transparency) through [tamper-evident logs](https://github.com/usbarmory/armory-drive-log)